 Emily attended this conference to help ensure the dietary guidelines represented people with food allergies in all future guidelines this Committee would declare.
 The final results of this conference will not be released until January 2021.

-Emily was invited to lobby there for the Faster Act.
-The Faster Act calls for the update of allergen labelling laws to include sesame and requires the federal government to analyze the most promising research opportunities in hopes of a cure for food allergies.
+In March 2020, Emily was invited to lobby in Washington, D.C. for the FASTER Act in the Courage at Congress event.
+The FASTER Act calls for the update of allergen labeling laws to include sesame and requires the federal government to analyze the most promising research opportunities in hopes of a cure for food allergies.
 Emily spoke to Emanuel Cleaver (a representative from Missouri) to encourage him to sign on for the bill.

 *As of November 17th, the bill passed the House of Representatives.
 It now moves on to the Senate.